-To ensure that the objectives listed above are being met and to provide performance feedback to the mining manager.
+To ensure that the objectives listed above are being met and to provide performance feedback to the Mining Manager.

-Table 14 below shows the environmental risks and issues, and mitigation and monitoring measures for soil aspects.
+Table 12 below shows the environmental risks and issues, and mitigation and monitoring measures for soil aspects.

-Responsibility Mining Manager - Site Manager Potential issues Underground mining can cause changes to soil and landscape. or impacts - The land clearing activities by mechanical methods would result in erosion issues.
-Mitigations measures Changes to soil Topsoil should be separately stockpiled to be re-spread when and landscape backfilling.
-Soils to be stored for longer than three years should preferably not be stockpiled in piles greater than 1.5 m in height.
-Slopes of the stockpiles should be constructed to minimise the chances of erosion of the soils. - Topsoil stockpiles should be vegetated as soon as possible to prevent loss of the resource by wind and water erosion and to retain its micro- biological functions.
+Responsibility - Mining Manager - Site Manager Potential issues Mining can cause changes to soil and landscape. or impacts - The land clearing activities by mechanical methods would result in erosion issues.
+Mitigations measures Changes to soil - Topsoil should be separately stockpiled to be re-spread when and landscape backfilling. - Soils to be stored for longer than three years should preferably not be stockpiled in piles greater than 1.5 m in height. - Slopes of the stockpiles should be constructed to minimise the chances of erosion of the soils.

-Table 14 - Soil mitigation measures
+Table 12 - Soil mitigation measures

-- Monitor vegetation on soil stockpiles to prevent erosion and loss of topsoil.
-Fertilize and vegetate soil stockpiles where required. - Equipment must be in good condition to ensure that lubricant/fuel spills do not contaminate the site.
-Ensure soils are replaced in layers in which they were removed. - Disturbed or excavated areas should be backfilled with the soil material that was removed from it, shaped to free draining slopes and planted with sustainable grass/shrub/tree species. - Ensure topsoil stockpiles are not positioned down gradient of potential contamination zones Scarification of compacted soil.
-Flow dissipation measures to reduce velocity of runoff.
-Land clearing - Clear vegetation in a manner that encourages plant regrowth such as stem cutting where possible - Avoid clear felling of vegetation in areas viewed as erosion prone - i.e. ephemeral rivers; steep slopes (hill areas).
-Divert water away from unvegetated areas - Reroute or limit the size of or avoid access route(s) in areas viewed as erosion prone - i.e. ephemeral rivers; steep slopes (hill areas). - Where new tracks have to be made off the main routes, the routes should be selected causing minimal damage to the environment - e.g. use the same tracks; cross drainage lines at right angles; avoid placing tracks within drainage lines; avoid collateral damage (i.e. select routes that do not require the unnecessary removal of trees/shrubs, especially protected species). - Rehabilitate all new tracks created as far as practically possible.
-Construct permanent non-gravel or tar roads along vehicle route(s) most often used. - Rehabilitate eroded areas annually - i.e. after the rainy season (during winter months). - Implement and maintain erosion control measures where applicable - e.g. cross drains on slopes, erosion control blankets and matting etc. Soil - Excavate and remove contaminated soil and replace with contamination uncontaminated soil. - Utilise drip trays where possible to prevent leaks from contaminating the soil. - Store fuel and chemicals in bunded areas and do regular inventory checks.
-Employ dust control measures throughout site.
-Increase watering to supress dust on roadways.
+Topsoil stockpiles should be vegetated as soon as possible to prevent loss of the resource by wind and water erosion and to retain its micro- hiological functions Monitor vegetation on soil stockniles to prevent erosion and loss of topsoil.
+Fertilize and vegetate soil stockpiles where required.
+Equipment must be in good condition to ensure that lubricant/fuel spills do not contaminate the site Ensure soils are replaced in layers in which they were removed Disturbed or excavated areas should be backfilled with the soil material - Disturbed of excavated areas should be backfined with the soli material with sustainable grass (shrub /tree species with sustainable grass/shrub/tree species.
+Ensure topsoli stockpiles are not positioned down gradient of potential contamination zones Scarification of compacted soil Scanneation of compacted soli.
+Elow dissipation measures to reduce velocity of rupoff Land clearing Flow dissipation measures to reduce velocity of fullon.
+Land Clearing - Clear vegetation in a manner that encourages plant regrowth such as Stern cutting where possible. - Avoid clear feiling of vegetation in areas viewed as erosion prone - i.e. epnemeral rivers or steep slopes (hill areas).
+Divert water away from unvegetated areas Reroute or limit the size of or avoid access route(s) in areas viewed as erosion prone - i.e. ephemeral rivers; steep slopes (hill areas).
+Where new tracks have to be made off the main routes, the routes should be selected causing minimal damage to the environment - e.g. use the same tracks; cross drainage lines at right angles; avoid placing tracks within drainage lines; avoid collateral damage (i.e. select routes that do not require the unnecessary removal of trees/shrubs, especially protected species).
+Rehabilitate all new tracks created as far as practically possible.
+Construct permanent non-gravel or tar roads along vehicle route(s) most often used.
+Rehabilitate eroded areas annually - i.e. after the rainy season (during winter months).
+Implement and maintain erosion control measures where applicable - e.g. cross drains on slopes, erosion control blankets and matting etc. Soil - Excavate and remove contaminated soil and replace with contamination uncontaminated soil. - Utilise drip trays where possible to prevent leaks from contaminating the soil. - Store fuel and chemicals in bunded areas and do regular inventory - /

-- Remediate contaminated soils using appropriate techniques, such as excavation and removal, soil washing, bioremediation, or chemical treatment.
+- Water with potential to contaminate soils should not be used for dust suppression.
+Remediate contaminated soils using appropriate techniques, such as excavation and removal, soil washing, bioremediation, or chemical treatment.